JoshuaGrams/philtre2d/doc/objects/World.md

 =====

 ### World(xg, yg, sleep, disableBegin, disableEnd, disablePre, disablePost)
 Creates a new object for passing updates to the physics world as part of the scene-tree.
 Each World object has its own physics world and its own callbacks.
 By default all callbacks are enabled.
-Access the physics world via the object's `world` property.

 _PARAMETERS_
 * __xg__ <kbd>number</kbd> - X gravity.